DONATE TO GPLI

 GP lens eye Rounds

-The three primary troubleshooting problems and their management are listed below:
+The three primary troubleshooting problems for spherical corneal GP lenses and their management are listed below:

 Inferior Decentration